Polidea/Polithings/uln2003/README.md

 uln2003.close()
 ```

-Performing a half step gives you higher resolution and torque but it's slower than a full step.<br/>
+Performing a half step gives you higher resolution and torque, but its maximum speed is lower than in a full step mode.<br/>
-To cover a full circle you should call `moveToNextHalfStep` method 4076 times according to tutorial mentioned above

 ## License